 First of all, one of the most important questions to ask your dallas bankruptcy attorney is whether they have more than 5 years experience doing exclusively bankruptcy.
 A good amount of experience is at least having participated as the lead attorney on 500 or more bankruptcies.
 If they have not done so, they will potentially lack the experience needed to assert a well organized and well thought out bankruptcy protection strategy in getting your case the best possible financial outcome.

-Another issue for you to address with your attorney is cost.
+Another question to ask your bankruptcy attorney is whether they will work with you on payment.
+Naturally, this leads to another issue for you to address with your attorney–being cost.
 If your attorney is demanding payment up front in full, it could be an indication of a couple things.
 First of all, the first reaction of most clients is to turn away from such an attorney.
 But you may be missing an opportunity, some attorneys who demand payment in full up front are demonstrating that they are able to be more picky with the type of cases they take.
 If that is the case, then they may show that they’re not as needy for cases and are potentially a better attorney.